-No. Description 10.1 Employment Agreement between Manuel Litchman and Mustang Bio, Inc., made effective as of April 24, 2017, filed as Exhibit 10.1 to Form 8-K on April 24, 2017 (File No. 000-55668) and incorporated herein by reference.
-31.1 Certification of Chairman, President and Chief Executive Officer (Principal Executive Officer), pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith).
-31.2 Certification of Interim Chief Financial Officer (Principal Financial Officer), pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith).
-32.1 Certification of Chairman, President and Chief Executive Officer (Principal Executive Officer), pursuant to 18 U.S.C.
+Exhibit No. Description 31.1 Certification of President and Chief Executive Officer (Principal Executive Officer), pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith).
+31.2 Certification of Vice President of Finance & Corporate Controller (Principal Financial Officer), pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith).
+32.1 Certification of President and Chief Executive Officer (Principal Executive Officer), pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (filed herewith).
-32.2 Certification of Interim Chief Financial Officer (Principal Financial Officer), pursuant to 18 U.S.C.
+32.2 Certification of Vice President of Finance & Corporate Controller (Principal Financial Officer), pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (filed herewith).
-101 The following financial information from the Company's Quarterly Report on Form 10-Q for the period ended March 31, 2017, formatted in Extensible Business Reporting Language (XBRL): (i) the Condensed Balance Sheets, (ii) the Condensed Statements of Operations, (iii) the Condensed Statement of Stockholders' Equity, (iv) the Condensed Statements of Cash Flows, and (v) Notes to the Condensed Financial Statements (filed herewith).
+101 The following financial information from the Company's Quarterly Report on Form 10-Q for the period ended March 31, 2018, formatted in Extensible Business Reporting Language (XBRL): (i) the Condensed Balance Sheets, (ii) the Condensed Statements of Operations, (iii) the Condensed Statement of Stockholders' Equity, (iv) the Condensed Statements of Cash Flows, and (v) Notes to the Condensed Financial Statements (filed herewith).